History of CR Flamengo: The foundation

 Members of Flamengo's rowing team in 1896.

 In addition to the elected board, the following individuals were recognized as founding members: José Agostinho Pereira da Cunha, Napoleão Coelho de Oliveira, Mário Espínola, José Maria Leitão da Cunha, Carlos Sardinha, Maurício Rodrigues Pereira, Desidério Guimarães, Eduardo Sardinha, Emido José Barbosa, José Félix Cunha Meneses, George Leuzinger, Augusto Lopes da Silveira, João de Almeida Lustosa, and José Augusto Chairéo.
 The latter three were absent from the meeting but were still considered founders.
-It was decided that the official founding date of the club would be November 15, a national holiday.
+It was decided that the official founding date of the club would be 15 November, a national holiday.

 The club initially adopted blue and gold colors in wide horizontal stripes.
-On November 23, 1896, at the suggestion of Nestor de Barros, the colors were changed to red and black, which remain in use today.
+On 23 November 1896, at the suggestion of Nestor de Barros, the colors were changed to red and black, which remain in use today.

 Additional boats were purchased, and Flamengo began to compete successfully.
-On June 5, 1898, at the First Regatta of the Brazilian Nautical Championship, the club achieved its first victory with "Irerê", a two-oar whaleboat.
-Prior to this, Flamengo had recorded several minor placings and second-place finishes, earning the nickname “Bronze Club.”
+On 5 June 1898, at the First Regatta of the Brazilian Nautical Championship, the club achieved its first victory with "Irerê", a two-oar whaleboat.
+Prior to this, Flamengo had recorded several minor placings and second-place finishes, earning the nickname "Bronze Club."
 By 1902, due to its increasing prominence, the group was officially renamed Clube de Regatas do Flamengo.

 An interesting note in the history of Clube de Regatas do Flamengo is that its athletes participated in a football match before the formal establishment of the club's football department.
-On October 25, 1903, Flamengo rowers played a friendly match alongside members of Botafogo.
+On 25 October 1903, Flamengo rowers played a friendly match alongside members of Botafogo.

 Football

-The Football Department of Clube de Regatas do Flamengo is a significant and well-known section of the club, recognized for its history and prominence.
+The Football Department of Clube de Regatas do Flamengo is recognized for its history and prominence.

 The beginnings

 Starting in 1902, rowing began to gain public interest alongside football.
 As a result, some Flamengo members also supported Fluminense for football, while Fluminense supporters joined Flamengo for regattas.
 Alberto Borgerth represented this overlap, rowing for Flamengo in the mornings and playing football for Fluminense in the afternoons.

 In 1911, a disagreement within Fluminense caused several players to leave for Flamengo.
-On November 8, 1911, an assembly decided to create a land sports department led by Alberto Borgerth.
+On 8 November 1911, an assembly decided to create a land sports department led by Alberto Borgerth.
 The conflict originated from a dispute involving Oswaldo Gomes and multiple first-team Fluminense players.
 Initially, joining Botafogo was considered, but this was quickly rejected due to Botafogo's rivalry with Fluminense.
 Strengthening Paissandu was also suggested but declined, as the club was exclusively English.
-Ultimately, Borgerth's proposal to establish a football section within Flamengo was approved at the assembly on November 8.
+Ultimately, Borgerth's proposal to establish a football section within Flamengo was approved at the assembly on 8 November.

 Flag of Germany used until 1918.
 Due to Brazil's opposition to the German Empire during World War I, Flamengo discontinued its coral snake shirt, which resembled the flag of the opposing nation.

 The Flamengo team in 1912 prior to a match against Paissandu.

 The Flamengo team, winners of the Carioca Championship in 1914.